KCL-BMEIS/KCL-DGX-cluster-documentation/1-Setup-cluster-connection/README.md

 ssh-copy-id -i ~/.ssh/id_rsa.pub aicheadnode
 ```

-> **Windows**: In Windows the command `ssh-copy-id` does not exist, therefore we need to write the command from scratch.
+> **Windows**: In Windows the command `ssh-copy-id` does not exist, therefore, we need to write the command from scratch.
 > This command basically appends the key to the `authorized-keys` file on the remote system.
 Therefore, the solution for
 > Windows using a Powershell command line is: